 What is Dietary Fat, and Why Do We Need it?

-Dietary Fats are categorized into Unsaturated, Saturated, or Trans Fats.
-Unsaturated fats provide the most beneficial nutrient content for health and can help decrease your risk for certain diseases.
-Saturated fats can have beneficial and harmful effects, depending on the types you consume.
-A general consensus is that saturated fats should be consumed in moderation, whereas trans fats ("bad" fats) should be avoided at all costs.
+Dietary fats are categorized into unsaturated, saturated, or trans fats.
+Unsaturated fats provide beneficial nutrient content for health and may help support a healthy lifestyle.
+Saturated fats can have both beneficial and less beneficial effects, depending on the types you consume.
+A general consensus is that saturated fats should be consumed in moderation, whereas trans fats ("bad" fats) should be limited.

 What are Good Fats?

 When it comes to overall health, dietary fats are essential.
-You'll want to check the types of fats you are consuming, as research has revealed that some fats are better for us than others.
-A rule of thumb is to primarily consume unsaturated fats, limit saturated fats and avoid artificial trans fats.
-Good fats that you will want to focus on are monounsaturated and polyunsaturated fats, from which you'll want the majority of your fat content to come from.
+You'll want to check the types of fats you are consuming, as research has revealed that some fats may be more beneficial than others.
+A rule of thumb is to primarily consume unsaturated fats, limit saturated fats, and avoid artificial trans fats.
+Good fats that you will want to focus on are monounsaturated and polyunsaturated fats, from which you'll want the majority of your fat content to come.

-The 2020-2025 Dietary Guidelines for Americans recommends starting at age 2, Americans should consume no more than 10% of their fats from saturated fat.
+The 2020-2025 Dietary Guidelines for Americans recommend that starting at age 2, Americans should consume no more than 10% of their fats from saturated fat.
 The remaining 20% of the daily caloric recommendation of fat consumption should be from unsaturated fats.
-Eating olive oil, avocados, almonds, pecans, walnuts, flaxseed, pumpkin, and sesame seed will increase your unsaturated fat intake.
+Eating olive oil, avocados, almonds, pecans, walnuts, flaxseed, pumpkin, and sesame seed can help increase your unsaturated fat intake.
 Omega-3s are one of the best sources of polyunsaturated fats and can help you achieve healthy fat consumption.

 Unsaturated Fat

 Unsaturated fat is typically liquid at room temperature and can be divided into monounsaturated fat or polyunsaturated fats.
-Consuming more unsaturated fat over saturated fat has been shown to improve cholesterol levels and reduce your risk of cardiovascular events and stroke.
-Types of unsaturated fats include
+Consuming more unsaturated fat over saturated fat has been associated with improved cholesterol levels and may support cardiovascular health.
+Types of unsaturated fats include:

 Monounsaturated fats